 - Designate a team member or hire an outside consultant to conduct the review.

-- Brainstorm your audit tactics.
+- Brainstorm your medical billing audit tactics.
 The tried-and-true approach is to randomly select a certain number of charts per provider and per payer and review documentation versus what was filled out.
 From there, you can assess whether encounters were undercoded or overcoded and whether claims were processed appropriately.

 - Write up and circulate a formal audit plan.